RA-Consulting-GmbH/openscenario.api.test/doc/howtocontribute.rst

 -  Don’t mix refactoring and new features.
 -  Never mix re indentation, whitespace deletion, or other style changes with actual code changes.
--  If you add new osi messages into a \*.proto file, don’t forget to extend the documentation and comment on the message and on each field (for more information see :ref:`commenting`).
--  Don't forget to run the unit tests for comment compliance in the folder `tests <https://github.com/ahege/openscenario.api.test/tree/master/tests>`_ with ``python -m unittest discover tests`` to check if you followed the correct syntax guidelines for \*.proto files
 -  Try and mimic the style of commit messages, and for non trivial commits, add an extended commit message.